rezasec/Cybrary-labs/it-cybersecurity-foundations/linux-cli-basics/README.md

 #  Key Concepts and Commands Practiced

-This lab focused on essential Linux command line operations
+In this lab I focused on essential Linux command line operations

 ---